hsnT9SHtAGynt/Dataset-Bias-Investigation/README.md

 ### 3) Build the datasets (03–06)

-Run the corresponding builder scripts to materialize images at **256×256** and write a `metadata.csv` per dataset directory.
+Run the corresponding builder scripts to interpolate images using 'Bicubic' to be **256×256** and write a `metadata.csv` per dataset directory.
 (Each dataset variant follows the preprocessing summarized above; 224×224 random crop is applied **at training time**, not when saving.)

 After each build, verify that: